percona/percona-server-mongodb-operator/README.md

 # Requirements

 The operator was developed/tested for only:
-1. Percona Server for MongoDB 3.6 or greater
+1. Percona Server for MongoDB 3.6 or greater with:
+   1. Replication enabled
+   1. Authentication enabled
-1. Kubernetes version 1.10 to 1.11
+1. Kubernetes version 1.10 to 1.11 or OpenShift 3.9 to 3.11
 1. Go 1.11

 # Run the Operator